 b. if the employee did not meet the required standard or criteria whether or not this was not met because,

 i. the employee was aware, or could reasonably be expected to be aware of the required performance standard – for example, Joe used to be a waiter at the Wimpy where the cutlery was wrapped up in a paper serviette and placed on the table for patrons to help themselves.
-Joe now works in a 5 star hotel restaurant, where the waiters are expected to lay the cutlery out in a specific manner for specific courses.
+Joe now works in a 5-star hotel restaurant, where the waiters are expected to lay the cutlery out in a specific manner for specific courses.
 Joe has no clue what the difference is between the cutlery and what it is supposed to be used for.
 If Joe is dismissed at this point you will be inviting trouble in through the door.

-ii. the employee was given a fair opportunity to meet the required performance standard – for example, Jane has never worked an electronic touch till before and the sales person who installed it, showed all the staff members how to operate it in a 15 minute demonstration.
+ii. the employee was given a fair opportunity to meet the required performance standard – for example, Jane has never worked an electronic touch till before and the salesperson who installed it showed all the staff members how to operate it in a 15-minute demonstration.
 There are no operator manuals with instructions and Jane is completely out of her depth.
 If Jane is dismissed at this point you are inviting trouble in through the door.

-iii. dismissal was an appropriate sanction for not meeting the required performance standard – for example, Alex started as a data capturer in the financial department in a large corporate.
+iii. if the dismissal was an appropriate sanction for not meeting the required performance standard – for example, Alex started as a data capturer in the financial department in a large corporate.
 Alex has only done data capturing on Pastel and can capture 150 units a minute with consistent accuracy.
-This company uses SAP and after the first month Alex’s speed is only at 50 units a minute.
+This company uses SAP and after the first month, Alex’s speed is only at 50 units a minute.
 If Alex is dismissed at this point you are inviting trouble in through the door.

 Clearly from the above, it can be seen that dismissing someone for poor work performance can be done and it is not that difficult, providing of course that you follow the correct procedures consistently.

 Next week we will have a look at Dismissal due to Incapacity and Ill Health.